- NAME: Pearl S. Buck

 Answer questions and see how you rank against other players.Play Now

 After receiving the Pulitzer, Buck moved back to the United States permanently.
 In 1933, she went back to graduate school—this time at Yale University—and earned an additional master's degree.
-In 1938, she achieved the illustrious distinction of becoming the first women to receive a Nobel Prize in Literature.
+In 1938, she achieved the illustrious distinction of becoming the first American woman and fourth woman overall to receive a Nobel Prize in Literature.

 Buck continued to write prolifically thereafter,